aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 ---

-**The EquiFree Sovereign Hatchback (Model ESH-1) stands ready to transform transportation, demonstrate the viability of Equidistributed Financial Freedom, advance automotive sustainability, generate substantial network prosperity, and prove that premium quality and free access are not contradictory but complementary.**
+**The EquiFree Sovereign Hatchback (Model ESH-1) stands ready to transform transportation, demonstrate the viability of Equidistri ed Financial Freedom, advance automotive sustainability, generate substantial network prosperity, and prove that premium quality and free access are not contradictory   complementary.**

 **The design is complete.**